Romans 5:1

 very important things about following God that you can only learn through

 experience.
-That’s why one of the qualifications given for a pastor in the book
+That is why one of the qualifications given for a pastor in the

 A novice, an inexperienced person in the faith, should never be chosen to be a